 Report a Change

-Once you have coverage through Washington Healthplanfinder, you must report changes to your income, household, address, and health coverage eligibility as soon as possible.
-Reporting changes is important so you get the right amount of financial help.
-Reporting changes through your account online is the easiest way for you to keep your application and eligibility information up-to-date.
+Once you have coverage through Washington Healthplanfinder, you should report changes to your income, household, address, and health coverage eligibility as soon as possible.
+Reporting changes is important so your information stays up to date and so that you get the right amount of financial help.
+The easiest way to report changes is through your account online.

 Changes You Should Report

-You should report the changes listed below as soon as the changes occur.
-You must report changes within 60 days from the date of the event.
+You should report the changes below within 60 days from the date of the event.

 - Someone in your household has an increase or decrease in monthly income by at least $150